S-H-Development/sh-repair/README.md

 This script also has a config option to Disable AirRolling in Vehicles.
 (You can still lean on motorbikes!!)

 ## Dependencies ##
-- PolyZone (https://github.com/mkafrin/PolyZone) (MAKE SURE TO RENAME TO PloyZone INSTEAD OF PolyZone-master)
+- PolyZone (https://github.com/mkafrin/PolyZone) (MAKE SURE TO RENAME TO PolyZone INSTEAD OF PolyZone-master)
 - cd_drawtext (https://docs.codesign.pro/free-scripts/drawtext-ui) or okokTextUI (https://okok.tebex.io/package/4725001) or ox_lib (https://github.com/overextended/ox_lib)

 ## Support ##